Auricular neurostimulation

 How does it work?

-Data suggests that auricular neurostimulation works by stimulation of branches of several cranial nerves, possibly including the vagus nerve, in the ear.
+Data suggests that auricular neurostimulation works by stimulation of branches of several cranial nerves, likely including the vagus nerve, in the ear.

 The device itself is composed of a small battery unit and 4 electrodes attached to the ear with adhesives.
 The electrodes pierce the skin but generally cause no discomfort.
 The device settings deliver 3.2 volts with alternating frequencies, and most patients do not even feel the stimulation.
 The device is worn continuously for five consecutive days each week followed by removal in the home setting.